Zakaria-code2001/ThinkLess/README.md

-# 🚀 Productivity App: AI Meets Microservices!
+# 🚀 Thinking Buddy: AI Meets Microservices!

-Welcome to the **Productivity App**!
+Welcome to **Thinking Buddy**!
 This is not just another productivity tool—it’s your AI-powered personal assistant, built with cutting-edge **microservices architecture** for maximum scalability and flexibility.

 Whether you're tackling tasks, jotting down ideas, or optimizing your daily routine, this app has your back with features powered by **Node.js**, **Python**, **TypeScript**, and **Azure AI Services** with the help of the one and only **Github Copilot**.